Vretu-Dev/SnivysUltimatePackage/README.md

 # Micro Damage Reduction
 Allows for a configurable damage reduction to what ever class is specificed in the Config.

-# Surface Final Escape Door Opener
+# Round Start Changes
-It opens Surface's Final Escape Door.
+It doesd stuff in regards to starting the round, such as opening Escape Door Final and changing decontaimination time.

 # Micro Evaporates Players
 When the MicroHID kills a player, they evaporate instead of flopping onto the floor.